olivierpons/hqf-mazes/README.md

 # hqf-mazes
-Small game of mazes in Unity
+Mazes creation.
+To be integrated in a Unity project.